monsoonmaelstrom/book2/book2.md

 “Someone has to,” Giorgi quips.

 “Indeed.
 Well, can you come with me?
-Lewis, the ship’s pilot would like to have a word with you all.”
+Lewis, the ship’s pilot, would like to have a word with you all.”

-This earns me several peculiar looks, but they get up and the seven of us walk toward the helm.
+This earns me several peculiar looks, but they get up, and the seven of us walk toward the helm.

 “Hey, Lewis.
 You said you wanted to talk to these three about spending so much time lying about on your decks,” I say as we approach.